click title for screen readable pdf of flowchart

 If you are an undergraduate student or a student on certain postgraduate courses (listed below) and you experienced issues such as:

-• a recently diagnosed disability for which you did not have reasonable adjustments
+• a recently diagnosed disability for which you did not have reasonable adjustments in place to mitigate any impact this may have had on your studies.

 You or your College could let the University know of your mitigating circumstances and the impact on your assessments by submitting an Examination Allowance within three months of receiving your exam results.